oci-labs/FixedHeader/README.md

 </div>
 ```

-Note the wrapper div with the class `demo-table`.
+Note the wrapper div with the class `my-table`.
 The `oci.fixed-header`
 directive adds wrapper divs around the table, so we need
 `div.my-table` for our custom CSS below: